Maia-Everett/lintian.eu/_posts/2023-12-18-warcraft-retrospective-6.md

 Warcraft 2: Tides of Darkness was actually the first Warcraft game I ever played in my life, as a child in early school soon after it came out.
 I didn't have a computer back then, so I played it on my friends' computers.
 And I have a confession to make: when I played it, I didn't know *anything* I've been talking about for the last four posts.

 That was a time when DOS and Norton Commander ruled the day, many computers didn't have CD drives (let alone CD *recorders*), and software was copied between computers on floppy disks.
 There was no Internet.
 There were, of course, no manuals.
-My friends got their copies of Warcraft 2 from people who got them from people from may or may not have had a paper manual, but at any rate none of us knew that a manual even *existed*.
+My friends got their copies of Warcraft 2 from people who got them from people who may or may not have had a paper manual, but at any rate none of us knew that a manual even *existed*.
 So I played the game not knowing anything about its lore, and only in my adult years did I learn that it actually had any worldbuilding at all.
 And I certainly didn't know who Gul'dan, Orgrim Doomhammer, or Lothar were.

 In fact, the copies I played didn't even have music.
-I din't know if it was because it was cut out to save disk space, or because the computers' sound cards were not MIDI capable, but the fact remains: I played with sound effects and unit voices being played over complete silence.
+I don't know if it was because it was cut out to save disk space, or because the computers' sound cards were not MIDI capable, but the fact remains: I played with sound effects and unit voices being played over complete silence.
 Because of this, I didn't know about the existence of iconic Warcraft 2 music until I heard it rearranged in WoW, during Mists of Pandaria.

 {% youtube "https://www.youtube.com/watch?v=9uDM8GJa53c" %}